 Components coated with UCT Coatings surface finishing technologies can be stripped and re-coated to restore critical dimensions and functionality, saving components that are expensive and/or difficult to fabricate.
 Similarly, designs that incorporate other coatings can usually be stripped of those coatings and UCT Coatings Ni-B surface finishing applied to boost performance.

 UCT Coatings also provides nickel phosphorous (Ni-P) coating services that meet and exceed industry standards.
 We provide both mid and high phosphorous content Ni-P coatings, both decorative and non-decorative, and we can coat almost any alloy.
 Again, our engineering team can help you develop the right Ni-P solution for your application, including appropriate processing steps and quality controls.

 - Low phosphorous, 1-3 wt%

 - High phosphorous, >10 wt%

-Contact our team of materials scientists, mechanical engineers, and application specialists to discuss potential solutions to your metal alloy surface opportunities.
+Contact our application specialists to discuss potential solutions to your metal alloy surface opportunities.